girlguidinghertfordshire/ggherts/what-we-do/outdoor/walking/index.md

 Details of social walks and training opportunities can be found on the [Events](/events/) and [Training](/training/) pages.

-You can also contact the Walking Team for some friendly advice via :
+You can also contact the walking team for some friendly advice via :

 - <i class="fa fa-envelope"></i> <walking@girlguidinghertfordshire.org.uk>
 - <i class="fa fa-facebook-official"></i> [facebook page](https://www.facebook.com/hertsguideswalkingteam){:target="_blank"}{:rel="noopener noreferrer"}